aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 keywords: tensorflow, fastapi, python, web development, machine learning, computer vision
 ---

-**I have also created a Youtube tutorial version of this blog.**
+*Youtube tutorial version of this blog is also available*

-<iframe width="560" height="315" src="https://www.youtube.com/embed/23R2eI95S30?start=32" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="460" height="215" src="https://www.youtube.com/embed/23R2eI95S30?start=32" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 FastAPI is a high-performance asynchronous framework for building APIs in Python.
 It provides support for Swagger UI out of the box.

 > Source code for this blog is available [aniketmaurya/tensorflow-fastapi-starter-pack](https://github.com/aniketmaurya/tensorflow-web-app-starter-pack)

-# Lets start with a simple hello-world example
+# hello-world of FastAPI

 First, we import `FastAPI` class and create an object `app`.
 This class has useful [parameters](https://github.com/tiangolo/fastapi/blob/a6897963d5ff2c836313c3b69fc6062051c07a63/fastapi/applications.py#L30) like we can pass the title and description for Swagger UI.